glamod/cdm_mapper_documentation/docs/index.rst

 ``imodel``
 ----------

-An ``imodel`` consist of a collection of `.json` files (or `python dictionaries <https://realpython.com/python-dicts/>`_) and python functions (``imodel.py``) that specify how a given `pandas.DataFrame <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html>`_ containing marine meteorological data, should be organise and map to the `CDM <https://git.noc.ac.uk/brecinosrivas/cdm-mapper/-/blob/master/docs/cdm_latest.pdf>`_ format.
+An ``imodel`` consist of a collection of `.json` files (or `python dictionaries <https://realpython.com/python-dicts/>`_) and python functions (``imodel.py``) that specify how a given `pandas.DataFrame <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html>`_ containing marine meteorological data, should be organise and map to the `CDM <https://glamod.github.io/cdm-obs-documentation/conceptual.html>`_ format.

-The `CDM <https://git.noc.ac.uk/brecinosrivas/cdm-mapper/-/blob/master/docs/cdm_latest.pdf>`_ format splits meteorological reports into **header** and **observational records**, separating the data into different tables/files and column order.
+The `CDM <https://glamod.github.io/cdm-obs-documentation/conceptual.html>`_ format splits meteorological reports into **header** and **observational records**, separating the data into different tables/files and column order.
 An ``imodel`` therefore consist of the following files:

 1. ``header.json``: maps variables in the data that can provide information about the source of each meteorological report (e.g. profile configuration, station configuration and source configuration)

 2. ``observations-variable.json``: this contains the mapping information for the observed variable and also important metadata information, like original value, original units. (e.g. ``observations-at.json`` will contain specific information about the sensor used to measure the air temperature, units, sensor height, etc)

 3. ``imodel.py``: is a python script containing a full set of transforming functions.
-Each function has a specific role, to transform a variable or a parameter into a format compatible with the CDM format (e.g. all temperatures in the CDM format should be given in Kelvin as stated in the `CDM manual <https://git.noc.ac.uk/brecinosrivas/cdm-mapper/-/blob/master/docs/cdm_latest.pdf>`_).
+Each function has a specific role, to transform a variable or a parameter into a format compatible with the CDM format (e.g. all temperatures in the CDM format should be given in Kelvin as stated in the `CDM documentation <https://glamod.github.io/cdm-obs-documentation/index.html>`_).

 4. ``__init__.py``: python file required to access subpackages and class functions inside ``imodel.py``.